-I am a physician.
+I am a physician dedicated to helping those affected by hair loss.
 I am drawn to a very unique field of medicine that addresses the diagnosis and treatment of hair loss.
 The individuals who step into my office are cared for as my patients - not as my clients and not as customers of our clinic.
 The stories and descriptions of how people feel when they discover they are losing hair has stuck with me since I first became a doctor.
 Hair loss matters to everyone.
 And it matters to quite a significant degree in quite a large proportion of people.
 Losing hair speaks to the very essence of what it means to be a human.
 Many individuals who experience hair loss feel self-conscious.
 Some lose that feeling of self consciousness with time, but others do not.
 Some feel anxious.
 Some feel sickened & paralyzed by the whole experience.

 Second, I am a dermatologist sub-specializing in the field of hair loss.
 The science behind hair growth is very interesting.
 The molecular and cellular mechanisms governing how a hair grows and how it sheds is both fascinating and bizarre.
 The growth of hair on the beard vs eyebrow, ear hair vs nose hair.
 Grey vs. black, blonde hair vs. red hair.
-I often pause with a "hmmm" at the simplest finding on a patient's scalp.
-Hair is interesting.
+Hair is interesting!

 I started my career with the basic premise that if I could help patients with their hair loss I would have accomplished something worthwhile and good.
 Some patients would hopefully feel more confident and proceed to take on new goals in their personal life, work life or social life.
 Some would at least feel less anxious.
 And some would stop feeling sick about it.
 I hoped that some of my patients would be very happy.
 Of course, we achieve these goals a good amount of the time, albeit not as frequently as we really need to.